kkaminsk/CitrixReceiverWrapper/README.md

 **Source files:**
 I've included source files in case you want to use advanced installer to customize this installer.

-**Modern UI for manual installations:**
-The installer uses a touch friendly UI for modern devices.

 **Supports manual installs:**
 Added some text to the installation in case you want to hand this installer out to technicians or end users.

+**Modern installer UI:**
+The installer uses a touch friendly UI for modern devices.

 **Supports uninstalls:**
 The blog article didn't cover it but I decided that the wrapper needed to support uninstalls as well.